 62% look up posh food terms when eating out because they can’t understand the menu!

-Two-thirds of diners find the meaning of words like quenelle, jus and ballotine baffling, according to a new study by one of the UK’s leading wholesalers, Bidfood1.
+Two-thirds of diners find the meaning of words like quenelle, jus and ballotine baffling, according to a new study by one of the UK’s leading providers of wholesale foods, Bidfood1.

 Just 37% of those surveyed knew a quenelle was an egg-shaped spoonful, yet a quarter admitted to believing it was a type of hen.
 While one in seven thought a ballotine was a dance or a machine used to behead people in medieval times, rather than a boned chicken thigh!